ASCA1ON/NodeBlogify/README.md

 # NodeBlogify

-A simple blogging application built with Node.js, Express, MongoDB, and EJS.
+A simple personal blogging application built with Node.js, Express, MongoDB, and EJS.

 ## Features